nd1012/wan24-Crypto/src/wan24-Crypto Docs/index.md

 case it's not possible to use post quantum algorithms for all defaults, this method will throw an exception.

-**NOTE**: AES-256 and SHA-384+ (and HMAC-SHA-384+) are considered to be post quantum-safe algorithms, while currently no post quantum-safe asymmetric algorithms are implemented in this main library (`wan24-Crypto-BC` does implement some), since .NET doesn't offer any API (this may change with coming .NET releases).
+**NOTE**: AES-256, and SHA-384+, SHA3 and Shake128/256 (and HMAC-SHA-384+ and
+HMAC-SHA3-*) are considered to be post quantum-safe algorithms, while currently no post quantum-safe asymmetric algorithms are implemented in this main library (`wan24-Crypto-BC` does implement some), since .NET doesn't offer any API (this may change with coming .NET releases).

+**NOTE**: While SHA3 and Shake128/256 (KECCAK) was designed for post quantum safety, AES-256 and SHA-384+ (SHA2) wasn't and is only considered to be post quantum safe because of its key/output length (this also applies to the HMACs).
+While the post quantum safety of SHA3 and Shake218/256 should stay stable, key/output length based considerations may be reconsidered from time to time, based on the recent quantum computing capabilities available.

 ## Disclaimer